Deep Work for Distracted Brains: How to Build Focus When Your Mind Won't Sit Still

 The default mode network (DMN) — a cluster of brain regions including the medial prefrontal cortex and posterior cingulate cortex — activates whenever you are not focused on an external task.
 Mind-wandering, daydreaming, restlessness during a task: that is the DMN reasserting itself.
 For people with ADHD or high novelty-seeking tendencies, it is often particularly active, making sustained external focus feel like holding water in cupped hands.

-John Sweller's cognitive load theory (1988) adds another layer.
-Working memory holds roughly four chunks of information simultaneously.
+John Sweller's cognitive load theory (1988) adds another layer: working memory has a hard ceiling, and every additional demand on it competes for the same limited space.
+Later research narrowed that ceiling down to roughly three to four chunks of information held at once (Cowan, 2001).
 Deep work requires you to hold a complex problem in that space while manipulating it.
 Any additional cognitive load — ambient noise, unread messages, unresolved tasks — eats into that capacity before you have even started.

-A 2023 CIPD survey found that 79% of UK workers reported difficulty concentrating due to workplace distractions, with unpredictable interruptions named as the single biggest drain.
+Gloria Mark's research at the University of California, Irvine found it takes an average of 23 minutes and 15 seconds to fully return to a task after an interruption.
 For distracted brains, the issue is not intelligence or motivation.
-It is that the overhead required to enter and sustain a focused state is higher — and conventional advice underestimates that overhead.
+It is that the overhead required to enter and sustain a focused state is higher — and conventional advice, built for people who are interrupted occasionally rather than constantly, underestimates that overhead.

 The Four Deep Work Modes — and Which One Works for Distracted Brains